xieweiAlex/English_Learning/GOT/GOT7.md

 ## E 1

+> Jon Snow: I will not punish a son for his father's sins, and I will not take a family home away from a family it has belonged to for centuries.
+That is my decision, and my decision is final.

 Cersei tries to **even the odds**
 We need to **shore up** our defenses
 The Starks have **manned** the wall for thousands of years